Death

 coach

-An immersive, hybrid training for anyone called to support others through the sacred, messy, and deeply human experience of death and dying.
-Blending coaching practices with end-of-life care, you'll learn how to guide families, caregivers, and communities with compassion, clarity, and ancestral wisdom.
+This immersive, hybrid training is for those called to support the supporters of dying individuals.
+Blending coaching practices with end-of-life care, you'll learn to provide emotional grounding, practical resources, and compassionate guidance to help caretakers move through fear, grief, and uncertainty into clarity, confidence, and ancestral wisdom.

 Behind every dying person stands a circle of caretakers - unseen experts who need validation, not replacement.